 - To remove the back flap from its clip, use the same process you used to remove your new wiper blade.
 Angle the new blade so the J hook of the arm can be put around it.
 Put the blade into place by hand and listen for it to clip.
 Wiggle it back and forth to make sure it isn't moving.

 - Replace the back flap by pushing it down and it will clip into place.
 Repeat on the other side, you are done!

 What size wiper blades do I need for my Outlander?

 - Find out what size wiper blades you will need by referring to catalogs they have in store.
 Alternatively, if buying online always check the fit by filtering for your vehicle and by searching with the year make, and model of your vehicle.
-If you are ever unsure you can always take a good ole fashioned tape measure and measure the blade, sizes are measure in inches!
+If you are ever unsure, you can always use a tape measure to measure the blade, sizes are measured in inches!
 In this case, the 2019 model uses one 24" and one 21" wiper blade on the front.

 My wiper blades are streaking/smearing do I need to replace them?

 - You may need to replace your wiper blades.
 Do a visual inspection and see if there is any dirt build-up on the blades, always check to see if the rubber of the blade has tears or warping (meaning it's not staying straight).
 If it looks like it might be okay, try giving it a clean with some soap and water or rubbing alcohol and wiping the rubber part.
 Check to see if the windshield has any hard build-up on it such as splattered bugs or mud, use a good glass cleaner and some elbow grease, and get rid of any high spots on the windshield.
 If cleaning doesn't help even though the blades may look good they still may need to be replaced as the rubber degrades over time.